ftcn86/Dynamic-wallet-view/docs/prd.md

 ### 2.8.
 Legal & Informational Pages
 *   **2.8.1.
 Pages:** Terms of Service (`/legal/terms`), Privacy Policy (`/legal/privacy`), Help & Support (`/legal/help`).
 *   **2.8.2.
 Layout:** Use a common `LegalPageLayout.tsx` with an Accordion or Markdown display for content.
+*   **2.8.3.
+Help Page Feedback:** The `/legal/help` page includes a dedicated feedback form for users to submit general help requests or report issues.

 ### 2.9.
 Sidebar Navigation & Header
 *   **2.9.1.
 Sidebar:** Collapsible design with responsive behavior for mobile.
 The "Profile" link has been removed.